rezamarzban/electromagnetic/wait_formula/README.md

 #### Numerical method:

-trapz() computes the approximate integral via the trapezoidal method with unit spacing, In this case any integral calculation will be simple and easy for many softwares, At MATLAB , Octave and Python, The calculation result via numerical method will be correct.
+trapz() computes the approximate integral via the trapezoidal method with unit spacing, In this case any integral calculation will be simple and easy for many softwares, At MATLAB , Octave, Python and FORTRAN, The calculation result via numerical method will be correct.
 But C++ and JavaScript calculation result via numerical method will be wrong exactly same as Octave symbolic package calculation result however code is correct.
 See `numerical` folder.

 #### Calculation result via numerical method at softwares:

 * MATLAB: True
 * Octave: True
 * Python: True
+* FORTRAN: True
 * C++: False
 * JavaScript: False